Learning from Shader Program Traces: Evaluation

 We evaluate our method and compare it against two baselines.
 The first baseline is RGBx described before.
 Our second baseline is supersampling.
 Supersampling draws a number of samples at each pixel, evaluates the shader to obtain RGB colors for each sample, and takes the mean of the colors.
 We supersample by choosing a constant sample budget per pixel to achieve approximately the same run time as ours, including the overhead for neural network inference.

 Training for 400 epochs typically takes between 6 and 32 hours.
 However, the \oceanic\ shader is slower, and takes about 7 days to train.
-Note that all shaders are trained using the same process over an identical architecture with a similar number of input channels; therefore the great variation in training time derives primarily from the cost of sampling from shader programs, not from the learning model itself.
+Note that all shaders are trained using the same process over an identical architecture with a similar number of input channels; therefore the great variation in training time derives primarily from the cost of sampling from shader programs, not from learning.

-We report both the $L_2$ error and the perceptual loss for all the experiments in Appendix \tbl{tab:error_denoising}.
-Our method outperforms the two baselines in all cases.
 In terms of the arithmetic average over all shaders, our method has a relative perceptual error of 67\% compared to the RGBx baseline.
-Supersampling baseline is consistently worse than RGBx, with relative perceptual error ranging from 3x to 21x compared to RGBx.
-We believe the dramatic improvements in relative perceptual error of our method over the baselines corresponds with the qualitatively better reconstruction of high-frequency details that we observe in the renderings, as shown in the zoom regions on the first row of \fig{fig:main}.
+A different baseline, Supersampling, is consistently worse than RGBx, with relative perceptual error ranging from 3x to 21x compared to RGBx (Appendix~\tbl{tab:error_denoising}).
+We believe the dramatic improvements in relative perceptual error of our method over the baselines corresponds with the qualitatively better reconstruction of high-frequency details that we observe in the renderings (\fig{fig:result_denoising} c-f).
 Our supplemental video shows comparisons of several of these shaders rendered with a moving camera.